Data room permissions explained hero.

 What are the three types of permissions in a data room?

 The three core permission types are view only (the person can read documents but not download or modify them), comment or annotate (they can read and leave notes but not change source files), and full access or admin (they can upload, edit, and manage files).
 Some platforms add download access as a separate tier distinct from view-only, making it effectively four levels.
-For most startup data rooms, you'll use view-only for all external parties and full access only for your internal team.
+For most data rooms, you'll use view-only for all external parties and full access only for your internal team.

 What is data room access and how does it work?